Advice from Benjamin Franklin

 The New Year is so refreshing.
 We seem naturally to be optimistic about the future and have high hopes that things that didn't work out so well in the past year will somehow work out better this year.

-In previous newsletters, we have talked much about the wisdom of the Founders when it comes to current political issues.
+In previous articles, we have talked much about the wisdom of the Founders when it comes to current political issues.
 We have done our best to show how their wisdom is timeless and their advice to us, if we were to follow it, would have saved us so much grief and troubles in our country's history.
 But their wisdom is broader than just politics.
 They were very practical people who had to live in society, raise children, get along with people, and contribute to the well-being of their communities.

 In studying the political writings of the Founders, one cannot help but be impressed with their philosophy for everyday living, which most of them have woven in and around their political writings.
 Sometimes it is like reading a manual on family relationships.
 Over the years, when I have had occasion, either in school settings or in seminars, I have tried to impart this wisdom to young people and their parents.
 It is practical, it is sensible, and it is problem-solving.
 It is convincing to me that the Founders knew that anyone who builds his political beliefs upon correct principles must also build a foundation of personal and family values and beliefs on correct principles.
 It would be inconsistent to try to have a successfully correct philosophy of freedom and be a failure in one's personal and family life, or vice versa.